R Praggnanandhaa: 2024

-Praggnanandhaa placed 5th out of 8 participants in the 2024 Candidates Tournament, getting 7 points out of 14.
-Additionally, in the 3rd round of the Norway Chess 2024 tournament, he defeated Magnus Carlsen for the first time in a classical 'over the board' match.
-At the 45th Chess Olympiad in September 2024, Praggnanandhaa and his sister Vaishali were part of the Indian teams which went on to win gold medals in the Open section and Women's section respectively.
+In April, in the 2024 Candidates Tournament, held in Toronto, Praggnanandhaa placed 5th out of 8 participants, scoring 7/14.

+In May, in the third round of Norway Chess 2024, he defeated Magnus Carlsen with the white pieces for the first time in a classical over-the-board match, taking the sole lead in the standings with 5.5 points.
+He went on to defeat Fabiano Caruana in round five to enter the world's top 10 rankings, and eventually finished the tournament in third place with 14.5 points, after beating Hikaru Nakamura in an Armageddon tiebreak in the final round.

+At the 45th Chess Olympiad in September, Praggnanandhaa and his sister Vaishali R were part of the Indian teams that won gold medals in the open and women's sections respectively in Budapest.

 2025

-Praggnanandhaa won the Tata Steel Chess Tournament 2025, Masters section after defeating Gukesh D in the playoff.

-He finished fourth in the Prague Chess Festival 2025, and 3rd place in the Grand Chess Tour Superbet Poland Rapid & Blitz 2025.
+Praggnanandhaa won the Tata Steel Chess Tournament 2025 Masters section, held from 17 January to 2 February in Wijk aan Zee, scoring 8.5/13, before defeating Gukesh D in the playoff.
+He finished fourth in the Prague Chess Festival 2025, and third in the GCT Superbet Rapid & Blitz Poland.

-In May 2025, Praggnanandhaa won the Grand Chess Tour Superbet Chess Classic Romania, scoring 5.5/9, after winning a playoff against Maxime Vachier-Lagrave and Alireza Firouzja.
+In May, he won the GCT Superbet Romania in Bucharest, scoring 5.5/9, before winning a playoff against Maxime Vachier-Lagrave and Alireza Firouzja.

-In June 2025, he scored 6.5/9 and finished 2nd in the Stepan Avagyan Memorial.
+In June, he scored 6.5/9 and finished 2nd in the Stepan Avagyan Memorial.

-In the same month, Praggnanandhaa won the 2nd UzChess Cup 2025 in blitz-tiebreaks and signed for Dutch esports club Team Liquid.
-After this win, Praggnanandhaa ascended to the World No. 4 position and India No. 1 on the July 2025 FIDE rankings list, and subsequently became the No. 1 rated player in India.
+In the same month, Praggnanandhaa won the UzChess Cup 2025 in Tashkent, scoring 5.5/9, before winning the blitz tiebreaks against Javokhir Sindarov and Nodirbek Abdusattorov and signed for Dutch esports club Team Liquid.
+After this win, he climbed to world number four on the July 2025 FIDE rankings list, and subsequently became the number one rated player in India.